 If you live alone, you will need to invest more into home care options to help you carry out daily tasks.

-Homage offers such home care services at affordable prices on-demand, without a need to commit upfront to high costs.
+Homage offers subsidised home care services at affordable prices on-demand, without a need to commit upfront to high costs.
 Some home care services include:

 - Nursing Care from $24 /hour